The Blitz: Poetry

 The Welsh poet Dylan Thomas had first-hand experience of the Blitz whilst working in London for Strand Films on morale-boosting documentary films for the Ministry of Information.
 His lived experience of bombing raids and fire storms were given powerful expression in poems he wrote at the time, notably elegies for an elderly man - Among Those Killed in a Dawn Raid Was a Man Aged a Hundred (1941) - and for child victims of incendiary bombing raids in Ceremony After a Fire Raid (1944) and A Refusal to Mourn the Death, by Fire, of a Child in London (1945).
 They were collected in Deaths and Entrances, a volume of his poetry published in 1946.
 The sentiments expressed in his war poems were, according to Professor Walford Davies, representative of "the real temper of the British people of the time - the resilience and the guts".

-The poet T. S. Eliot served as an air raid warden on night-watch during the London Blitz.
-Passages in his 1942 poem Little Gidding, (subsequently published as the last poem in Four Quartets) derive from his experiences of the devastation caused by civilian bombardment.
+The poet T.S.Eliot served as an air raid warden on night-watch during the London Blitz.
+Referring to the 1942 poem he would publish as the last poem of his Four Quartets, he wrote to his editor: "We had to watch the fires and report them as quickly as they occurred.
+You will be interested to know that the lines from Little Gidding came out of this experience."
+Stephen Spender served as a volunteer AFS fireman in north London during the war during which he wrote his poem Air Raid (1941).
+Ecco Homo by David Gascoyne and Brother Fire by Louis MacNeice have been cited as poetic responses to the experience of the Blitz reflecting apocalyptic religiosity and Marxist schadenfreude respectively.
 Hilda Doolittle, who wrote poetry as H.D., conveyed her experiences of the London Blitz in the poem The Walls Do Not Fall (1944) where they are set alongside historical examples of besieged cities.
-The Welsh poet Vernon Watkins has lines in his poem The Broken Sea (Souls numbered their days/Between night and morning...) which evoke his experience of the Swansea Blitz of 1941.
+The Welsh poet Vernon Watkins wrote directly out of his experience of the Swansea Blitz of 1941 in poems such as The Spoils of War and The Broken Sea (Souls numbered their days/Between night and morning...).